 Our program offers opportunities for you to enhance the classroom experience with a semester spent in Jordan, Austria, Italy – or many other spots around the globe.

 Many of our students will use their language ability and intercultural competence in a variety of professional arenas, including government, business, the non-profit sector, teaching or research.
 Regardless of career path, we seek to prepare our students to contribute to a diverse and changing world as active participants who can work across cultural perspectives.

-- Language learning opens a world of opportunities.
-Learn how knowing a second (or third!) language gives you a boost up the ladder to success: Top Ten Reasons to Learn Languages
+- Top Ten Reasons to Learn Languages: Language learning opens a world of opportunities.
+Learn how knowing a second (or third!) language gives you a boost up the ladder to success.

-- History has taught us the value of foreign languages, have we learned our lesson?
+- Have we learned our lesson?: History has taught us the value of foreign languages.

 - It's Not Liberal Arts And Literature Majors Who Are Most Underemployed: A degree in foreign languages, literature, and linguistics equals jobs.